About this blog

 The room will be calibrated and that is approximately a two day process.
 I'll talk a LOT about that when the time comes since that is one of the most critical parts of the job.
-Luckily the person that will be doing the work (Adam Pelz) is the best in the country, so I am REALLY fired up about that. 🙂 On top of that, I will be using the expertise of Jim Smith, from right here in Cumming.
-Jim is the premier speaker "voicing" person in the country.
-The combination of these two gentleman along with proper room design and acoustical treatment, ought to make for best sound that the room and equipment will allow.
+Luckily the person that will be doing the work (Adam Pelz) is the best in the country, so I am REALLY fired up about that. 🙂 Along with proper room design and acoustical treatment, Adam will be able to wring out the best of what the room and equipment will allow.

-I'm debating whether I want to add a projector in addition to the TV (Sony 85" 950H), so I'll explore that with Quest.
+I'm debated on whether to add a projector and that is the route I decided to take.
 My primary focus is music, but obviously movies are important.
 I already have a media computer (I will probably build a new one) running JRiver Media Center that will be integrated into the system.
 I have about 32,000 songs or so in my collection and many of those are high resolution FLAC and DSD files in addition to the SACD's and DVD-Audio discs, and not to mention some movies/concerts and other items.
 Since the media computer is already connected to the household Sonos system via a Sonos Port, there is no need to have any specific integration for that.
 We will tie in all the lights and window shades (and whatever else we can) to our existing Control4 system.
 I'll create a separate post about the equipment that I will be using.
 I am going for a 5.3.6 Atmos type system, and I'll talk about that in another post.

 Guess what?
 The guy that is doing the design, Shawn Byrne, works at the Topeka NWS office, been there 18 years and a meteorologist for 28.
 Invisible Threads. 🙂